Thursday, Aug. 13, 2009 | 2:05 a.m.

 Nestled among the homes of casino owner Phil Ruffin, the Sultan of Brunei and entertainer Wayne Newton is a 10-acre compound that pop singer Michael Jackson was planning to call home.

-Actually, he was planning to call the property at 7000 Tomiyasu Lane — owned by former casino mogul Gary Primm and his ex-wife, Carol — "Wonderland,” Jackson’s former Las Vegas real estate broker said this week.
+Actually, he was planning to call the property on Tomiyasu Lane — owned by former casino mogul Gary Primm and his ex-wife, Carol — "Wonderland,” Jackson’s former Las Vegas real estate broker said this week.

 “He got so excited, the minute we drove through the gates here he got that feeling of Neverland,” said Zar Zanganeh, a Realtor with Fine Vegas Estates, during a tour of the home.
 “As soon as he stepped out of the car, he said, 'Zar, I love this place.
 I'm calling it Wonderland.'”